FAQ’s on Farming Tools / Frequently Asked Questions About Farming Tools:

 The primary tool for garden work is a spade because it is used for digging the soil or ground to loosen it or to break the lumps in the soil; it is also efficient in slicing, lifting sod, edging the surface, skimming weeds etc. The tool consists of a blade and a long handle.
 Earlier spades were made of wood or animal bones, but these days they are made of metal.
 Using metal for making the spade blades increased their efficiency because the lower edge was made sharp (curved or straight) which made working on the ground easily and effortless.
 The wooden handle has a T-shaped cross piece or a loop at the end.

 What is the difference between a spade and a shovel?

-Handle to the blade tip is straight for a spade whereas it is a bit curved for a shovel.
+The handle to the blade tip is straight for a spade whereas it is a bit curved for a shovel.
 The front edge of a spade is sharp and straight whereas that of a shovel is angled.
-This angle on the front edge of a shovel makes it useful for digging, but the straight, sharp edge of a spade makes it available for slicing, lifting, edging lawns and beds and in creating straight sided holes or trenches.
+This angle on the front edge of a shovel makes it useful for digging, but the straight, sharp edge of a spade makes it available for slicing, lifting, edging lawns and beds and in creating straight-sided holes or trenches.

 What is a sickle and what are its uses?

 A sickle is also known as a bagging tool or reaping tool which has curved blades of different varieties and a short handle.
 This hand tool is most importantly used for harvesting/reaping grain crops, cutting dry or fresh forage for livestock.
 The inside of the curve is a sharp blade that is used to slice multiple stems at the same time.
 The cutting action while using a sickle is from left to right for a right-handed user and it is swung in the opposite way when used free.
 Sickles is also commonly known as grass-hook, swap-hook, rip-hook, slash-hook, reaping hook, brishing hook or bagging hook.

 What are the differences between a scythe and a sickle?